TobiasElchi/timetracker6/README.md

 # README
 ## Task-Tracker

-- This project contains of a task tracking application.
+- This project contains a task tracking application.
 It supports CRUD functionality with classes Task, Tracking and Label.

 ## Technologies used:
 - React